contact us q&a board ARHA Banner

 A. No hound is moved up in the final 10 places to replace a disqualified hound.

 C. The club hosting the licensed hunt shall conduct a series of elimination events.
-All casts shall run for a minimum of one hour, with the possible exceptions as noted in XII.F.
-The initial round of competition shall be known as, first series.
-All first series winners, including ties, will be drawn out in casts to run in second series.
+All casts shall run for a minimum of one hour.
+The initial round of competition shall be known as the first series.
+All first series winners, including ties, will be drawn out in casts to run in the second series.
 If necessary, third and subsequent series shall follow.
-To determine winners that are not determined by second or third rounds of competition, use the Progressionary Sequence Method.
+To determine winners that are not determined by second or third rounds of competition, the Progressionary Sequence Method shall be used.

 Place